lanceman2/Quickstream_dev/README.md

   the module.
 Particular filter modules may be loaded more than once.
-  Most module loading systems do not consider this case, but with simple filters there is a good chance you may want to load a filter more than once.
-As a result of this he filter module writer may choose to dynamically create objects, or make them statically.
+  Most module loading systems do not consider this case, but with simple filters there is a good chance you may want to load a filter more than once, with the same filter plugin in different positions in the stream.
+  As a result of considering this case, the filter module writer may choose to dynamically create objects, or make them statically.
 In either case the data in the modules stays accessible only in that module.
-Modules that wish to shared variables with other modules may do so by using other non-filter DSOs (dynamic shared objects), basically any other library than itself.
+Modules that wish to share variables with other modules may do so by using other non-filter DSOs (dynamic shared objects), basically any other library than filter DSO.

+## Driving questions

+- Is this quickstream idea really like a layer in a protocol stack that can be built upon?

+    * Sometimes we need to care about the underlying workings that facilitate an abstraction layer because we have a need for speed.
+      - It would appear that current software development trends frowns upon this idea.

+- It looks like a kernel hack is not needed, or is there?